mlrun/mlrun/docs/change-log/index.md

 - Five runtime legacy REST APIs, such as: `list_runtime_resources_legacy`, `delete_runtime_object_legacy` etc.
 - httpdb runtime-related APIs using the deprecated runtimes REST APIs, for example: `delete_runtime_object`

+### Breaking changes

+The behavior of ingest with aggregation changed in v1.3.0.
+Now, when you ingest a "timestamp" column, it returns `<class 'pandas._libs.tslibs.timestamps.Timestamp'>`.
+Previously, it returned `<class 'str'>`

 ### Closed issues
 - Can now pickle a class inside an mlrun function.
 [View in Git](https://github.com/mlrun/mlrun/pull/??